product-os/flowzone/README.md

 To disable publishing of releases to balenaCloud set [`balena_slugs`](#balena_slugs) to `""`.

-### Versionbot
+### Versioning

-Flowzone ignores [versionbot](https://github.com/apps/versionbot3) and will run [balena-versionist](https://github.com/product-os/balena-versionist) directly on the PR's branch.
+If a `repo.yml` file is found in the root of the repository Flowzone will attempt run [balena-versionist](https://github.com/product-os/balena-versionist) directly on the PR's source.

+If you have [VersionBot3](https://github.com/apps/versionbot3) installed it will be ignored as far as versioning is concerned, so no need to disable it.

 ## Customization